Lyapunov exponent in the Vicsek model: Concluding remarks

 \section{Concluding remarks}

-In the present study, we focus on the characterization of the chaotic behavior of self-propelled agents ruled by the Vicsek model.
-In this context, discontinuities in the dynamical rules hinder the determination of Lyapunov exponents.
-To circumvent this obstacle, we introduce a continuous decreasing function $\Omega(\varepsilon)$ which recovers the Vicsek dynamics in the limit $\varepsilon \to 0$.
-The results indicate the existence of a transition between the regular and chaotic regimes which coincides with the order-disorder transition expected for this type of active system, in agreement with the idea that the Lyapunov exponent is a phase transition indicator~\cite{Caiani1997}.
+In the present study, we focused on characterizing the chaotic behavior of self-propelled agents ruled by the Vicsek model.
+In this context, discontinuities in the dynamical rules hinder the determination of the Lyapunov exponents.
+To circumvent this obstacle, we introduced a continuous decreasing function $\Omega(\varepsilon)$ which recovers the Vicsek dynamics in the limit $\varepsilon \to 0$.

-The Lyapunov exponent can be seen as a measure of how rapidly a flock reacts to small perturbations.
-We hope our contribution allows a better understanding of the role of the collective delay response mechanism in the emergence of ordered dynamics.
-The full Lyapunov spectrum and Lyapunov vector analysis are natural next steps of investigation.